THE SENSED PRESENCE (or the “Feeling of Presence”) and the brain.

 A very similar experience appears in a collection of angel stories.
 It even begins with the sensation of their hand being touched by another hand, as well as a visitor on the bed, or in this case, several.

 ‘In July 1991, Sara Hiam of Harborn, Birmingham was in the hospital recovering from surgery.
 She was very poorly and feeling afraid.
-Suddenly she was aware of angels ‘encamped’ on her bed and she felt the peace and protection of the Lord.
+Suddenly she was aware of angels ‘encamped’ on her bed, and she felt the peace and protection of the Lord.
 Sara says, ‘I actually felt a hand in mine and knew the peace of the Lord more strongly.’
-(Price, 1993))
+(Price, 1993)

 If the experience included the lower (ventral) portion of the temporal lobes, where long-term memories are stored (Squire, 1991), it might include exotic memories, such as ‘buried’ childhood memories of sexual abuse (Gardner, 1994), ‘past life’ memories, memories of encounters with aliens (Schnabel, 1994), and so forth.
 I’m not saying that these things are never real, but that in many cases they turn out to be examples of ‘false memory syndrome.’
 A visiting angel says it has known you for many lives.
 One can be taken on a tour of the universe and feel that all the mysteries are revealed.
 These mysteries are seen to be truths which one had only forgotten, as their content is perceived through neural avenues that usually manifest memories.
 In western countries, NDEs that go through all stages include life reviews that can replay a whole lifetime.
-All these implicate the parahippocampal gyrus, the entorhinal cortex, and the perirhinal cortex, the areas which are most active when long-term memories being accessed or consolidated (Miller, 1998).
+All these implicate the parahippocampal gyrus, the entorhinal cortex, and the perirhinal cortex, areas which are most active when long-term memories being accessed or consolidated (Miller, 1998).

 Several brain structures outside the limbic system can become involved in an experience at once, and the experience can be further colored by excitation or inhibition of the functions below the limbic system, such as the thalamus (whose pulvinar nucleus can induce aura vision when stimulated), or the reticular formation, which has been implicated in the life reviews (Taylor, 1979).

 Humans are a social species.
 As we saw in the chapter on the amygdala, our sense of self responds as if it were threatened when a person’s social status is threatened, as though one were one’s social position.
-Our self esteem rises and falls in response to social interactions.
+Our self-esteem rises and falls responding to our social interactions.
 The human sense of self, we will argue, is partly a social phenomenon.
 Whenever we are interacting with others, we are externalizing a part of our self onto them.
 Our experience of the person is largely egocentric, as we assume that their experiences are like our own.
 The externalization process may not be only psychological.
 One of my hypotheses is that states of consciousness are reflected in low intensity neuromagnetic signals, which implies that we might actually be broadcasting our states at all times.
 If we recall that our states can change in response to magnetic signals, we can conclude that we might be imposing our state of consciousness on others whenever we relate to them.
 See the section on ‘the magnetic brain’.

 Its possible that we never actually experience other people, but instead only experience ourselves as we are when we are with them.

 As children, most of us played with our imaginations.
 We felt that our toys, especially our dolls and toy animals, had a presence about them.
 Some children don’t like to see their toys handled roughly because they believe that their stuffed animals, dolls and so forth are alive and can be hurt the same way they can.
 A cup becomes ‘Mr. Cup.’
 The distinction between ‘I’ and ‘thou’ becomes blurred.
 Henri Frankfort, in his classic Before Philosophy has explored the idea that the religions of pre-literate cultures are based on a similar view.
 He argued that the experience of self and other was the basis of their understanding of their relationship to nature.
 The sun became ‘Mr. Sun.’
 The peoples of these cultures actually experienced the features of their environment as though they were conscious beings.
-From there its a short step to ‘Apollo, the Sun God.’
+From there it’s a short step to ‘Apollo, the Sun God.’

 We want to suggest that similar mechanisms are working when children are engaging in imaginative play, when we are relating to one another, and when we are praying, whether to a formless God or a consecrated statue.
 In another chapter we will be looking at how this same theory can also help us understand the process of romantic love, and the intensity of its disappointments.